djw30028/demo/spring-boot-hadoop/README.md

-#
-Simple example of a REST Service in Spring Boot
+# Simple example of Hadoop

 To run this project
 ```bash